How to Grow Courgettes UK (Beginner to Harvest Guide)

 • Stick to 1–2 plants unless you want a glut

-Stay on top of the basics and they’ll usually do the rest.
+Courgettes are not difficult, but they react quickly.
+Keep the basics steady and they’ll usually do the rest.

 FAQs